lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 $$
 </div>

-Note that the $\Delta AIC_{c_i}$ for model 1 is greater than four, suggesting that this model (the “fair” lizard) has little support in the data.<!--YOU DON'T MENTION 4 BEING A THRESHOLD FOR THE AIC UNTIL HERE--> Finally, we can use the relative AICc scores to calculate Akaike weights:
+Note that the $\Delta AIC_{c_i}$ for model 1 is greater than four, suggesting that this model (the “fair” lizard) has little support in the data.
+This is again consistent with all of the results that we've obtained so far using both the binomial test and the likelihood ratio test.
+Finally, we can use the relative AICc scores to calculate Akaike weights:

 (eq.
 2.18)
 <div>